 Valleys continue to hold a wide variety of events to satisfy the interest of every person.
-From support community events like 5k runs, charity walks and marching in parades to wine and beer tastings, fishing trips, boat cruises, baseball and soccer games, trips to see plays, concerts and museums, summer picnics, holiday parties, cigar rolls and axe throwing.
+From support community events like 5k runs, charity walks and marching in parades to wine and beer tastings, fishing trips, boat cruises, baseball and soccer games, trips to see plays, concerts and museums, summer picnics, holiday parties, and cigar rolls.
 These events help keep members interested and engaged in the Valleys.

-Last year three Valleys in Connecticut attained the esteemed title from the Supreme Council as a Valley of Excellence.
-This program provides a good template for our Valleys to use to improve on the items we are not doing so well.
+This past year all five Valleys in Connecticut attained the esteemed title from the Supreme Council as a Valley of Excellence.
+This program continues to provide a good template for our Valleys to use to improve on the items we are not doing so well.
 It consists of several areas where Valleys should put an emphasis, including Membership, Service and Philanthropy, Leadership Development and Operations.
 Some Valleys have restructured their committees to align with these areas to better suit their needs.
 By having some officers focus on areas like Membership engagement through Family Life, Service and Brotherhood events; Widows programs and Fundraising efforts; Leadership mentoring and development it strengthens the Valley in the process.